Maga-333/picklu/README.md

     The tool will:

-        Scan files in the mounted USB
+        Scan files in the USB

-        Remove dangerous files
+        Remove dangerous ones

-        Log results into logs/ folder
+        Save logs to the logs/ folder

 9. To deactivate the virtual environment

 deactivate

-👨‍💻 Developed 💛 by LNT
+👨‍💻 Developed 💚 by LNT